LeiWangR/leiwangr.github.io/_projects/projects.md

 My knowledge gained from past research experience span several <font color="blue">computer vision and machine learning disciplines</font> including camera projective geometry, graph neural networks, and optimal transportation (apart from action recognition and few-shot learning).

+I have delivered a number of strong scientic ideas as witnessed by my (i) academic outputs (papers in high quality venues and patents) and (ii) practical knowledge of action recognition / anomaly detection systems.

 I am working on the following projects:

 * Automatic Training Data Search and Model Evaluation by Measuring Domain Gap